boostlearn/go-cluster-limiter/README.md

 ## The difference with other limiters

-the local host limiter mainly controls the use of local traffic, which can be implemented using algorithms such as counters, leaky buckets, or token buckets. the local host limiter does not depend on the external environment and needs low resource consumption.
+the stand-alone limiter mainly controls the use of local traffic, which can be implemented using algorithms such as counters, leaky buckets, or token buckets. the stand-alone limiter does not depend on the external environment and needs low resource consumption.

-However, the algorithm which used in local host limiter cannot run in the cluster's service partition mode.
+However, the algorithm which used in stand-alone limiter cannot run in the cluster's service partition mode.
 The common method is to control the cluster's flow by calling the external flow control (RPC) service. however, cluster limiter carried out through the network, requires high network stability, consume certain request time delay, easily forms a single hot spot, and consumes a lot of resources, limits its scope of usage.